c3lang/c3-web/src/content/docs/references/docs/arrays.md

 ### Slicing arrays

-It's possible to use a range syntax to create slices from pointers, arrays and other slicess.
+It's possible to use a range syntax to create slices from pointers, arrays and other slices.
 They either use range syntax:
 `arr[<start index>..<end index>]` (the end index is included in the final result) or start + len syntax: `arr[<start index> : len]`